Nutritious Food Plan for Your Preschooler

 Preschooler age is a period of intense curiosity and exploration.
 This also applies to the foods Preschoolers are offered, which they examine by touching, seeing, hearing, smelling and tasting.

-Healthy food and playtime too
+Healthy foods and positive playtime

 ||Serving Size Examples